CptHilda0079/CptHilda0079.github.io/_posts/2024-01-21-BufferOverflowTask.md

 ![image](https://github.com/user-attachments/assets/d9ffd409-6f84-47c7-b655-558e46314a2d)

-This works by overwriting the RIP with a unique value, which we can then query to find the offset.
+This works by overwriting the RIP with a unique value, which we can query to find the offset.
 View the frame information and use the pattern offset function to find the offset of the overwritten RIP.
 In this case, we have yielded a value of 264 bytes.
 This means that our buffer is 256 bytes (264 bytes - 8 bytes for RBP) in size.

 Now we can begin to generate our exploit, for this, we will need a NOP sled, shellcode and a return value.
 We can first start by finding our return value.
 This ideally should be around the start of the buffer.
-We can find this by generating a pattern of "A"s to fill the stack and identify the top/bottom memory addresses.
-We can break point the last instruction to see where the values are written to on the stack pointer (RSP)
+We can see this by generating a pattern of "A"s to fill the stack and identify the top/bottom memory addresses.
+We can breakpoint the last instruction to see where the values are written on the stack pointer (RSP)

 ![image](https://github.com/user-attachments/assets/c3ca6c3c-9669-4d98-8ff4-0ccb063ee6f4)